“If what they say is, “Nothing is forever,” then what makes love the exception?”

 Something like this can see your sales spike after delivery, because interested folks might think, “oh yeah, I need to still buy something, and fast!”
 They see the great discount, they see the email with time to spare to get their order in (this was sent on Feb.
 4), and since it’s a gift pack, it saves people time by giving them a ready-to-go option.

 Send out an email to your list with a strong discount, a recommended product or three (or gift pack), and let them know that if they order by Date X, they will receive it in time for Valentine’s Day (notice that little disclaimer, “weather and other restrictions permitting”?
 Perfect) and you’re ready to go.
-Did we mention that creating an alluring email is super easy with the GetResponse drag-and-drop email creator, complete with tons of professionally designed templates?
+Did we mention that creating an alluring email is super easy with the GetResponse drag-and-drop email creator, complete with tons of professionally designed templates and a built-in AI email generator?

 Valentine’s Day marketing campaign idea 2 – Hook their heart with social media ads